Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 We recommend limiting the number of running services to fit the resource constraints of your particular system (i.e., available CPU, GPU, memory).

+## For Testing/Local Use

+The default compose file within there (docker-compose.yml) is a useful base for testing.
+Each image will be downloaded from the Github Container Registry using the "unstable" tag.

+This can be brought up using docker-compose up -d.
+We recommend limiting the number of running services to fit the resource constraints of your particular system (i.e., available CPU, GPU, memory).

 ## For Production

 For production, it is recommended to use "latest" and limit the number of running services for additional stability.